Gillian Bradshaw: Impact and critical reception

-Bradshaw has a vast knowledge of classical culture — of life in the ancient Greek and Roman worlds — and she puts that to use in her historical fiction.
-These critically acclaimed historical novels have led some to consider her Rosemary Sutcliff's literary heir.
-Bradshaw's novels with a scientific basis are similarly highly credible.
+Bradshaw's novels have led some to consider her Rosemary Sutcliff's literary heir.
+Her novels with a scientific basis are similarly highly credible.

 Gillian Bradshaw's novels have been published in English in Britain and the U.S., and have been translated into: Czech (her name also being sometimes translated, as Gillian Bradshawová); Danish; French; German; and Spanish.
 In all six of her major published languages, Bradshaw's writing has earned critical acclaim.

 In Czech, she has also had two short stories published.
 The Justice of Isis was published as Esetina spravedlnost in 2004, and The Malice of the Anicii was published as Zlovolnost Anicijských in 2008.